When Is A Hybrid Car Better?

 But if you can't fit with the profiles above then, seriously, you should go fully electric if your journeys are short or your route is regular and you can get a recharge before heading home.

-Outside those criteria, perhaps stick with ICE for the moment (dare we say a modern, fuel efficient and low emission diesel?) and apply a real ice-pack to your conscience as you listen to yet another lecture from environmental experts.
+Outside those criteria, perhaps stick with ICE for the moment (dare we say a modern, fuel efficient and low emission diesel?).
+Though you pay need to apply a real ice-pack to your conscience as you listen to another lecture from environmental experts.

 We've put together data on the comparative electric ranges of hybrid cars, plus performance and recharge times for plug-ins and fully electric cars too.